kjmears/kjmears.github.io/_posts/sketchnotes/iwmw19/2019-06-26-iwmw19-plenaries-7-and-8.md

 ## So You Think You Know Accessibility

 This session was full of very useful specific information on accessibility.
 It a hand grenade of a talk, really bringing it home just how much work needs to be done to meet accessibility requirements.
+Well worth a look through the slides and video to get the nitty gritty